SignPath/website/docs/blog/_posts/2024-10-08-code-integrity-quality.md

 # The Misconception of Integrity as Quality: A Perspective on Definitions and Misuses

 I'm seeing far too many sources conflating the concepts of “code integrity” and “code quality”.
-As the founder of a startup that provides a code integrity problem, I see this as a problem!
+As the founder of a startup that provides a code integrity platform, I see this as a problem!
 In software architecture and development, precise terminology is crucial.
 Conflating terms can, and often does, lead to mistakes, compromises, and system failures.

 {% include image.html url="/assets/posts/2024-10-08.jpg" %}